 The PRC meets quarterly to review performance and outcomes from CoC and ESG funded programs.
-The City of New Bedford's Department of Planning, Housing and Community Development's (DPHCD) provides detailed quarterly monitoring reports to the PRC to fully evaluate program performance.
+The City of New Bedford's Office of Housing and Community Development's (OHCD) who serves as the Collaborative Applicant provides detailed quarterly monitoring reports to the PRC to fully evaluate program performance.
 The PRC also meets to discuss the annual request for proposals application process, and provides feedback and considers information gained on behalf of the CoC over the past year and makes revisions to the application.
 The committee also considers asking new members to join the committee and participate on the review team.